dbusjs/node-dbus-next/README.md

 The next great DBus library for NodeJS.

-*This project is under development and may make breaking changes in micro versions*
+*This project is under development and may make breaking changes in minor versions until 1.0*

 ## About

+dbus-next is a fully featured high level library for DBus geared primarily towards integration of applications into Linux desktop and mobile environments.

-dbus-next is a fork of the wonderful [dbus-native](https://github.com/sidorares/dbus-native) library.
-While this library is fantastic, it has many bugs which I don't think can be fixed without completely redesigning the user API.
+dbus-next is a fork of [dbus-native](https://github.com/sidorares/dbus-native) library.
+While this library is great, it has many bugs which I don't think can be fixed without completely redesigning the user API.
 Another library exists [node-dbus](https://github.com/Shouqun/node-dbus) which is similar, but this project requires compiling C code and similarly does not provide enough features to create full-featured DBus services.

-Here are some goals for the project:

-* Update the client interface with a modern ES6 interface
-* Redesign the service interface
-* Fix some outstanding bugs on the issue tracker

 ## The Client Interface